lb0o/website/content/en/docs/getting-started/install-cozystack.md

 weight: 20
 ---

 ## Objectives

-This tutorial shows how to bootstrap Cozystack.
+In this step of the tutorial, we'll install Cozystack on top of a [Kubernetes cluster, prepared in the previous step]({{% ref "./deploy-cluster" %}}).

-It will guide you through the following steps:
+The tutorial will guide you through the following stages:

+1. Prepare a Cozystack configuration file
-1. Install Cozystack
+1. Install Cozystack by applying configuration
 1. Configure storage
 1. Configure networking
 1. Deploy etcd, ingress and monitoring stack in the root tenant
 1. Finalize deployment and access Cozystack dashboard

-## 2. Install Cozystack

-Installing Cozystack starts with choosing a Cozystack bundle.
-In this tutorial, we'll use the complete `paas-full` bundle, made for installing on bare metal and including everything Cozystack has to offer.

-### 2.1.
-Prepare Configuration File
+### 1. Prepare Configuration File

 Take the configuration example below and fill in the values according to your network setup.
 Make sure to use the same value in `patch.yaml` and `patch-controlplane.yaml` files.